anant100/kafka-streams-docker/README.md

 # kafka-streams-docker

-# Design Engineering Skill Assesment
+# Design Engineering Skill Improvement

-Print the average stock price every 30 seconds using Kafka Streams
+Generate dummy JSON data for 3 tickers with price of ±10% with the mean price.
+Produce the stream of JSON msg with at least 1 to 3 tickers in Kafka Producer.
+Consume the JSON stream and print the average stock price every 30 seconds using Kafka Streams...

 ## Prerequisite
-To Run pipeline using Docker-image
-- Docker
-- Docker-compose

 To Run pipeline on any Scala supported IDE in local system